5 Easy Steps to Support You in Your Cycling Endeavour

 3) Coasting and Gliding

 While straddled and seated on your bicycle, use running strides to propel yourself forward.
 Then lift your feet off the ground and glide.
-Keep practising till you can glide without having to drop your feet down to balance.
+Keep practicing till you can glide without having to drop your feet down to balance.

 4) Eyes Up ahead and Steer Large Turns